 Q: Are there resources to help identify and vet charitable organizations?

 A: There are several third-party organizations that help donors research charities.
 Some will specialize in specific areas, such as international organizations, while others may provide research on a large cross-section of charities.
 In many cases, these resources will also provide ratings for individual charities as well.
 Here are a few to consider:

 Q: Once a charity has been identified, what next?

 A: Prior to supporting any charity, consider asking them these questions:

 - What is your mission?
 This will help ensure they are aligned with your own personal beliefs.

 - What are you goals and how do you measure your success?
-Organizations should be able to demonstrate that their primary mission aligns with how they are making an impact.
+Organizations should be able to demonstrate how their primary mission aligns with the ways in which they are making an impact.
 This is key to their long-term success for their mission.

 - What progress have you made?
-This question can help determine if the organization has quantifiable results for their work or if results are qualitative, provide stories or examples of how they have made an impact.
+This question can help determine whether the organization has quantifiable results for their work or if results are more qualitative, where they provide stories or examples of how they have made an impact.